Game of Death: Bruce Lee: A Warrior's Journey

 Several years later, Bruce Lee historian John Little released Bruce Lee: A Warrior's Journey, a documentary revealing the original footage and storyline of The Game of Death.
 The documentary also includes a fairly in-depth biography of Lee and leads into the filming of The Game of Death.
-Fans still believe there is more footage to be found.
 Originally meant to be a documentary in its own right, it can now be found on the second disc of the 2004 Special Edition DVD release of Enter the Dragon, along with the documentary Bruce Lee: The Curse of the Dragon.

 Bruce Lee in G.O.D: Shibōteki Yūgi

 In 2000, the Japanese film Bruce Lee in G.O.D 死亡的遊戯 was released on DVD.
 This film shows Lee's original vision of the film through the existing footage that was shot for the film before he died, interviews, and historical re-enactments of what went on behind the scenes.
 A "special edition" DVD was released in 2003.